-I was born and live in Croatia.
-I have been engaged in pipemaking for fifteen years and in the enjoyment of pipe smoking for the last thirty-five years.
+I live in Croatia.
+I have been a pipemaker for over twenty years and a pipe smoker for the last thirty-five years.
 A few years ago I got to know my present companion, Darko, top master carpenter, who for some time now has been collecting and processing semi-petrified oak wood (abonos, bog-aok, Mooreiche, morta).
-As a result of our collaboration, pipes made of this material also.
-As expected, like any hobby pipemaker, I began working in briar, mostly from the Adriatic coast, I followed working in olive wood, and now, as a peak, in morta (in pipe smoker’s world this type of material is commonly termed morta).
+As a result of our collaboration, we make pipes of this material also.
+As expected, like any hobby pipemaker, I began working in briar, mostly from the Adriatic coast, I followed working in olive wood, and now, mostly in morta (in pipe smoker’s world this type of material is commonly termed morta).

-As a principle, I do not sell pipes, but rather I enjoy in presenting them as a gift to my friends.
-My domicile country is rich in natural resources of all materials of which pipes are made nowadays (briar, olive-wood), while in history it was one of the largest manufacturers of clay pipes.
-So in Croatia top briar, olive-wood, and various sorts (colours) of morta, including “golden”, “copper”, and black, can be found.
-Curently I am preparing “red” and “blue” morta, as a very rare kind.
+Croatia, my country is rich in natural resources of all the materials from which pipes are made, these days briar, olive-wood, back in history it was one of the largest manufacturers of clay pipes.
+So in Croatia top briar, olive-wood, and various sorts (colors) of morta, including “golden”, “copper”, and black, can be found.

-Unfortunatelly, these days the tradition of pipesmoking in the whole world has been reduced to a smaller number of enthusiasts, a few of whom regularly meet in our Society and Club in Zagreb.
+Unfortunately, these days the tradition of pipe smoking in the world has been reduced to a smaller number of enthusiasts everywhere.
+We regularly meet in our Society & Club in Zagreb.
 I am also president of Association of Pipesmokers “Lula” (Pipe).
 And just to mention, in a “real” life I am a manager in a foreign company’s branch in Croatia.

 My pieces are signed by the letter “D” stylized from the old Slavic Glagolitic script – Glagoljica, impressed with a hot stamp.
 Glagoljica is an Old Slavic alphabet created by the mid 9th century, which remained in use in Croatia until the 19th century.
-The tradition holds that the script was invented by St Cyril (by the realname of Constantin), a Byzantine monk from Solun (Thessaloniki)
+The tradition holds that the script was invented by St Cyril (real name of Constantin), a Byzantine monk from Solun (Thessaloniki)

 In this way I wanted to create a symbolical connection between old material, morta, and the oldest script of the Slavic peoples.